China urges U.S. to remove more trade restrictions following Nvidia chip nod

 BEIJING, July 18 (Xinhua) -- China believes that the United States should abandon zero-sum thinking and continue to remove a series of unreasonable economic and trade restriction measures against China, the Ministry of Commerce said Friday.

-China has noticed that the United States has recently taken the initiative to announce the approval of sales of Nvidia H20 chips to China, said a spokesperson for the ministry in response to a media inquiry.
+China has noted that the United States has recently taken the initiative to announce the approval of Nvidia's H20 chip sales to China, a spokesperson for the ministry said in response to a media inquiry.

+Following the economic and trade talks in London, the two sides have maintained close communication, confirming the details of the framework established in London and advancing its implementation, said the spokesperson.

+China has approved qualified export applications for controlled items in accordance with the law, and the United States accordingly lifted relevant restrictions on China in early July, as discussed in the talks, according to the spokesperson.

 Photos